embedded-graphics/embedded-graphics/embedded-graphics/README.md

 If you think you've found a bug, or would like to suggest a new feature to add to embedded-graphics, please [open an issue](https://github.com/jamwaffles/embedded-graphics/issues/new).

-If you need more deeper/more personalised help, please check out the [embedded-graphics Matrix channel](https://matrix.to/#/#rust-embedded-graphics:matrix.org).
+If you need more deeper/more personalized help, please check out the [embedded-graphics Matrix channel](https://matrix.to/#/#rust-embedded-graphics:matrix.org).

 ## [Documentation](https://docs.rs/embedded-graphics)

 ![Embedded Graphics Simulator example screenshots](https://raw.githubusercontent.com/jamwaffles/embedded-graphics/master/assets/simulator-demo.png)

 ## Additional functions provided by external crates